Extended Benefits: What are Reasonable and Customary Charges?

 Benefits of the 1-hour Post-Load Glucose Test

-2. provides an opportunity to avoid misclassification of glucose status if fasting blood glucose or HbA1c are used alone.
+2. provides an opportunity to avoid misclassification of glucose status if fasting blood glucose or HbA1c is used alone.

-3. predicts diabetes and associated complications including death in populations of different ethnicity, sex and age
+3. predicts diabetes and associated complications, including death, in populations of different ethnicities, sex, and ages,

-4. allows for early detection in high-risk individuals which enables the ability to provide intervention to prevent a progression to type 2 diabetes.
+4. allowing for early detection in high-risk individuals, which enables the ability to provide intervention to prevent progression to type 2 diabetes.

 Conclusion

-The conclusion of the International Diabetes Federation Position Statement is that there is strong evidence to support redefining current diagnostic criteria for prediabetes and type 2 diabetes to include testing at 1-hour post glucose during an Oral Glucose Tolerance Test.
+The International Diabetes Federation Position Statement concludes that there is strong evidence to support redefining current diagnostic criteria for prediabetes and type 2 diabetes to include testing at 1-hour post glucose during an Oral Glucose Tolerance Test.

 Final Thoughts

-Most significantly, use of the 1-hour post glucose load test allows for early detection and provision of dietary and lifestyle intervention support to prevent the progression to type 2 diabetes.
+Most significantly, the use of the 1-hour post-glucose load test allows for early detection and provision of dietary and lifestyle intervention support to prevent the progression to type 2 diabetes.

 To your good health,